Updated on March 29th, 2025 by Nathan Parsh

 It owns retail properties that are not part of a wider retail development (such as a mall) but instead are standalone properties.

-This means the properties are viable for many tenants, including government services, healthcare services, and entertainment.
+This means the properties are viable for many tenants, including government, healthcare, and entertainment services.

-The results of this model speak for themselves: 13.6% compound average annual total return since the 1994 listing on the New York Stock Exchange, a lower beta value (a measure of stock volatility) than the S&P 500 in the same time period, and positive earnings-per-share growth in 27 out of the past 28 years.
+The results of this model speak for themselves: 13.4% compound average annual total return since the 1994 listing on the New York Stock Exchange, a lower beta value (a measure of stock volatility) than the S&P 500 in the same time period, and positive adjusted funds from operations growth in 28 out of the past 29 years.

-On August 5, 2024, Realty Income reported second-quarter results.
-For the quarter, net income available to common stockholders of $256.8 million, or $0.29 per share.
-Adjusted Funds from Operations (AFFO) per share increased by 6.0% to $1.06, compared to the same quarter in 2023.
+On February 24th, 2025, Realty Income reported second-quarter results.
+For the quarter, net income available to common stockholders was $199.6 million, or $0.23 per share.
+Adjusted funds from operations (AFFO) per share increased by 4.0% to $1.05 compared to the same quarter in 2023.

 Growth Prospects

-Realty Income’s growth has been quite consistent; the trust has a very long history of growing its asset base and its average rent, which have collectively driven its FFO-per-share growth.
+Realty Income’s growth has been quite consistent; the trust has a long history of growing its asset base and average rent, collectively driving its FFO-per-share growth.

 Source: Investor Presentation

-This growth will be achieved through property acquisitions, and rental increases on existing properties.
-The company invested $805.8 million during the quarter at an initial weighted average cash yield of 7.9% and achieved a rent recapture rate of 105.7% on properties re-leased.
+This growth will be achieved through property acquisitions and rental increases on existing properties.
+The company invested $1.7 billion during the fourth quarter at an initial weighted average cash yield of 7.1% and achieved a rent recapture rate of 107.4% on re-leased properties.

 Realty Income expects to increase its investments in international markets moving forward.
-It made a first deal in the UK in 2019 and plans to do more such deals in the future when it finds attractive targets.
+It made its first deal in the UK in 2019 and plans to do more such deals when it finds attractive targets.
+Since its first deal in the UK, international markets have added almost 30% to the trust’s sourcing volume.

-These acquisitions will help drive profits in the long run, although they may not pay off immediately, as the issuance of new shares dilutes shareholders in the near term.
+These acquisitions and expansion overseas will help drive profits in the long run.
+However, they may not pay off immediately, as the issuance of new shares dilutes shareholders in the near term.

 Realty Income’s properties are relatively Amazon-proof, as the REIT owns standalone properties that can be used as cinemas, fitness centers, dollar stores, and more.

 Realty Income’s properties are in demand and will likely remain so.
-The occupancy rate across the portfolio is around 99%, and tenants generally report high rent coverage ratios.
+At the end of last year, the occupancy rate across the portfolio was 98.7%, and tenants generally report high rent coverage ratios.

 Dividend Analysis

 Realty Income’s dividend history is second to none in the world of REITs.
-Its dividend has been increased over 110 times since the company came public in 1994, and the payout has increased by roughly 4% per year on average.
+Since the company came public in 1994, its dividend has been increased over 110 times, and the payout has increased by roughly 4% per year on average.

-The dividend is also safe considering not only this extraordinary history of boosting the payout throughout all types of economic conditions but also because the trust pays out a very reasonable 76% of adjusted FFO.
+The dividend is also safe, considering not only this extraordinary history of boosting the payout throughout all types of economic conditions but also because the trust pays out a very reasonable 75% of adjusted FFO.

 REITs are required to pay out most of their income in the form of dividends, so Realty Income’s dividend payout ratio will never be low.
 We see ~80% of FFO as an acceptable payout ratio for a REIT, particularly for one that is growing FFO-per-share very consistently.

-That means that even if FFO-per-share were to go flat for some period of time, the dividend is still sustainable.
-We expect the payout to continue to rise in the mid-single digits annually, as it has for so many years.
+That means that even if FFO-per-share were to go flat for some period of time, the dividend would still be sustainable.
+We expect the payout to continue rising in the mid-single digits annually, as it has for many years.

 Final Thoughts